symfony/symfony-docs/configuration/external_parameters.rst

     will work for any web server which supports the setting of environment variables.

-    Also, in order for your console to work (which does not use web server), you must export these as shell variables.
+    Also, in order for your console to work (which does not use a web server), you must export these as shell variables.
 On a Unix system, you can run the following: